-All paragraph headings are for convenience of reference only, The Client understands that in order to open and continue to way the meaning or interpretation of this Agreement.
+All paragraph headings are for convenience of reference only, The Client understands that in order to open and continue to do not form part of this Agreement and shall not affect in any provide services to the Account, MSSB is required to obtain way the meaning or interpretation of this Agreement.

-program shall be treated as confidential by Client.
+Client pursuant to the Custom Investment Outsourcing suspend trading in your account until the information is program shall be treated as confidential by Client.